-The past year has been challenging for everyone but has impacted some more so than others.
+The past couple of years has been challenging for everyone but have impacted some more so than others.
 If you found your income impacted by COVID, it is hard to know where to begin with getting back on track to get a mortgage.

 A good place to start is by discussing our minimum income requirements.